jellomaster/cordova-plugin-google-ump/README.md

 ## consent.forceForm

-Method to change the made decision later.
-This option should be offered to the user in the settings, that he can change his decision at any time.
+Method to change the consent decision later.
+This option should be offered to the user in the settings section of the app.
-This method has no check if a user is really in the EEA or not, the dialog is shown to every user.
-Use method verifyConsent on load to see if the user needs to see a form or not
+This method doesn't check if the user is in EEA or not, the dialog is shown to every user.
+Use method verifyConsent on load to see if the user needs to see a form or not.

 ### Params
 ```typescript